Table of contents

 Analysis of activities

-Both during and after the campaign, it is essential to analyze the results to see if the persona you created was relevant and really fit the image of the audience.
-You can analyze such data as the number of clicks, conversions, sales, etc. It is also worth paying attention to user behavior on your website, social media and other communication channels you have chosen for your strategy.
+It is essential to analyze the results both during and after the campaign to see if the persona you created was relevant and really fit the audience’s image.
+You can analyze data such as the number of clicks, conversions, sales, etc. It is also worth paying attention to user behaviour on your website, social media, and other communication channels you have chosen for your strategy.

-It is also important to compare sales results before and after the introduction of your marketing persona.
-This allows you to determine how much the strategies tailored to your persona have affected your sales results, and what you need to pay attention to in terms of what you can optimize in your future marketing efforts.
+It is also important to compare sales results before and after introducing your marketing persona.
+This allows you to determine how much the strategies tailored to your persona have affected your sales results and what you need to pay attention to to optimize your future marketing efforts.

 The following is a good way to determine how much your persona has affected your sales results.